palantirnet/search_api_federated_solr/docs/usage.md

 ## About this module

-This module provides new field options for on SEARCH API indexes:
+This module provides new field options on Search API indexes:

 1. The "Federated field" field can be used to aggregate data from different entity types into the same field in the search index.